-- Identifying opportunities for new greenspace and managing existing (and new) public spaces to be more wildlife friendly (e.g. by sowing wild flower strips) - Planting additional street trees. - Restoring neglected environmental features (e.g. coppicing a prominent hedge that is in poor condition or clearing away an eyesore).
+- Links to existing greenspace and/or opportunities to enhance and improve access. - Identifying opportunities for new greenspace and managing existing (and new) public spaces to be more wildlife friendly (e.g. by sowing wild flower strips) - Planting additional street trees. - Identifying any improvements to the existing public right of way network or using the opportunity of new development to extend the network to create missing links. - Restoring neglected environmental features (e.g. coppicing a prominent hedge that is in poor condition or clearing away an eyesore).